AcousticBrainz Submit Plugin¶

 beet absubmit [-f] [-d] [QUERY]

-command will only look for AcousticBrainz data when the tracks
+By default, the command will only look for AcousticBrainz data when the tracks

-doesn’t already have it; the
+don’t already have it; the

 --force switch makes it refetch